Click on the topic below to go directly to the related Q&A:

 A: All Choice districts must establish and maintain a Parent Information Center that disseminates information about the Choice program and helps parents in submitting student applications for enrollment.
 The district must also post information on its Choice program on the district's website, including their application, the timeline and application policies.

-A: All students who attend public schools in the state must be registered with their resident district, so non-public school students intending to enroll in a Choice district should register with their resident district by 1/16/2015.
-If the student receives a Notice of Conditional Acceptance in the Choice program and sends the Notice of Intent to Enroll to the Choice district, it is the responsibility of the Choice district to send enrollment notification to the student's resident district by 1/16/2015.
+A: All students who attend public schools in the state must be registered with their resident district, so non-public school students intending to enroll in a Choice district should register with their resident district by 1/15/2018.
+If the student submits a Notice of Intent to Enroll to the Choice district, it is the responsibility of the Choice district to send enrollment notification to the student's resident district by 1/15/2018.
 The Choice district must also send the transportation requests for all of their enrolled students to the resident district.

-A: Late applications: Some choice districts may accept late applications after December 1, 2014 but no later than January 16, 2015.
-Within this time period, late applicants may be added to the district's waitlist (if one exists) and may be accepted if seats become available, provided that the district does not exceed its approved enrollment maximum.
+A: Late applications: Some choice districts may accept late applications after December 1, 2017 until October 15 of the enrollment year.
+Late applicants may be added to the district's waitlist (if one exists) and may be accepted if seats become available, provided that the district does not exceed its approved enrollment maximum.
 Parents must contact the choice district to inquire about whether it accepts late applications.
 Visit the map with all of the Choice districts to locate contact information, and then contact the Choice districts directly to inquire.

-A: Information on the programs offered, the policies, and number of seats available are posted on the Department of Education website.
+A: Information on the choice programs offered, including the policies, and number of seats available are posted on the Department of Education website.

-A: The transfer policy of the New Jersey State Interscholastic Athletic Association (NJSIAA) (http://www.njsiaa.org/ and click on "Constitution") is beneficial in discouraging the enrollment of students in the Choice program for athletic advantage, which goes against the intent of the Interdistrict Choice Program.
+A: The transfer policy of the New Jersey State Interscholastic Athletic Association (NJSIAA) is meant to discourage the enrollment of students in the Choice program for athletic advantage.
 The NJSIAA has a student transfer policy that applies to students who transfer from one school to another for reasons other than a change of address.
 The chart below the NJSIAA transfer policy explains how it is applied to Choice students.